costajob/app-servers/README.md

 ```

 #### Considerations
 As expected Rust proved to be a fast language, indeed one of the faster ones.
 Hyper just responds with Content-Length and Date headers.

 #### Memory
-Memory footprint is excellent: the whole server runs on a single thread only, thanks to the GC free nature of the language.
+Memory footprint is excellent: the whole server runs on a single thread only.

 #### Concurrency and parallelism
 Hyper server just uses one core, indeed this version proved to be faster then previous one running on multiple cores.